dontloo/dontloo.github.io/_posts/blog/2016-11-8-coding_nn.md

 ![samples generated](https://raw.githubusercontent.com/dontloo/dontloo.github.io/master/images/vae.png)

-Here are some code snippets of implementing a variational autoencoder using my library, hopefully it would illustrate how the library works in more detail.
+Here are some code snippets of implementing a variational autoencoder using my own library, hopefully it would illustrate how the it works in more detail.

 ```python
 # preparing data